 … and any other information you think might be pertinent.

-There are a lot of writers who share helpful information on how to get into freelance writing.
+There are a lot of writers who share helpful information on how to get into freelance writing or other side hustles..
 Furthermore, you might browse opportunities on freelance writing job boards and marketplaces, such as:

 - Pro Blogger